Heitor-C/IM-SClock/README.md

 if you want your illustration to grace the IM@S clock, just drop a message, you can try contacting me @ohirume.bsky.social. via DM

+2.0---
+added the radio function, it should be functional, improvements to come.

 1.8---
 Added the mobile version, it is still in the works, but should be good enough for now.